 Service Design

-The four Ps of Service Design (People, Process, Products and Partners) and seven processes are the main topics in the ITIL framework's service design phase.
-Every P stands for a focal area that is essential to consider when building the IT service infrastructure.
+The four Ps of Service Design (People, Process, Products and Partners) and seven processes are the main topics in the ITIL® framework's service design phase.
+Every P stands for a focal area to consider when building the IT service infrastructure.
 They successfully transition the input to the desired output.
-It is always necessary to measure the process to evaluate whether the aim can be reached regardless of specific events.
+Measuring the process to evaluate whether the aim can be reached regardless of specific events is always necessary.

 Functions